 While the UK and Ireland are not part of the Schengen area, their citizens can stay indefinitely in other EU countries, only needing paperwork if they want to work long-term or take up residency.

-- Citizens of the USA, Canada, Australia, New Zealand and the UK need only a valid passport to enter nearly all countries in Europe, including the entire EU.
+- Citizens of the US, Canada, Australia, New Zealand and the UK need only a valid passport to enter nearly all countries in Europe, including the entire EU.

-- Belarus and Russia require a prearranged visa before arrival and even an ‘invitation’ from (or booking with) a tour operator or hotel.
+- Russia requires most visitors to have a prearranged visa before arrival and even an ‘invitation’ from (or booking with) a tour operator or hotel.
 It's simpler and safer to obtain these visas before leaving home.
+Citizens of South American countries, South Africa and many states of the former USSR can travel visa-free to Russia.

 - Transit visas are usually cheaper than tourist or business visas but they allow only a very short stay (one to five days) and can be difficult to extend.